FindMyMarathon.com

 There are three choices for shipping when checking out:

-Standard: USPS First Class.
+Standard: USPS Ground Advantage.
 Please allow 3-5 business days in most cases between your order date and race date.
 For example, if your race is on a Saturday, ordering by the previous Friday will ensure a timely delivery.

 The image below shows estimated Standard delivery times according to the USPS.